-In addition, the School will seek to obtain such further suitability information about a volunteer as it considers appropriate in the circumstances.
+In addition the School will seek to obtain such further suitability information about a volunteer as it considers appropriate in the circumstances.
 This may include (but is not limited to the following):

-- formal or informal information provided by staff, parents and other volunteers; - character references form the volunteer's place of work or any other relevant source; and - an informal safer recruitment interview.
+- formal or informal information provided by staff, parents and other volunteers - character references from the volunteer's place of work or any other relevant source; and - an informal safer recruitment interview.

-Visiting Speakers and Prevent Duty
+7 Visiting Speakers & the Prevent Duty

-The Prevent Duty Guidance requires the school to have clear protocols for ensuring that any visiting speakers, whether invited by staff or by students, are suitable and appropriately supervised.
+The Prevent Duty Guidance requires the School to have clear protocols for ensuring that any visiting speakers, whether invited by staff or by pupils, are suitable and appropriately supervised.